-And you'd like to know if it's worth the upgrade, so I compiled the benchmark results I have found around the Net.
-I'll summarise the performance increase by comparing it to the PI3B+ performance, using percentage to make the comparison even easier.
+So is it worth the upgrade?
+I compiled the benchmark results I have found around the Net and I'll summarise the performance increase by comparing it to the PI3B+ performance, using percentage to make the comparison even easier.

 Raspberry PI 4 CPU Performance increase